paulzer01/another-basic-twitter-clone/README.md

 We will need to understand what the following are:
 * Virtual private cloud (VPC) — A virtual network dedicated to your AWS account that you can deploy AWS resources into and have all your resources contained in one virtual place.

 * Subnet — A range of IP addresses in your VPC.
+Subnetting in AWS is done with CIDR notation e.g. 10.11.4.0/24.

 * Route table — A set of rules, called routes, that are used to determine where network traffic is directed.